 5. Sleek Pony

 A sleek pony can show off the cool color change between the top and bottom halves of your hair.
 Because there is no texture, you get a clear line where your partial highlights start and stop.
 For the ultimate sleek, frizz-free finish, we always recommend using a serum.
-Nexxus Humectress Encapsulate Serum is a good choice for color-treated hair because it helps hydrate and smoothen hair.
-Blow-dry your hair as usual, then flat iron your hair into a straight, sleek hairstyle.
+Suave Professionals Keratin Infusion Smoothing Hair Serum is a good choice for color-treated hair because it helps hydrate, smooth, and eliminate frizz.
+Blow-dry your hair as usual, then flat-iron your hair into a straight, sleek hairstyle.
 Loop your hair into a low ponytail and you’re all set!